 College Enrollment and Mandatory FAFSA Applications: Evidence from Louisiana

-Barriers to accessing financial aid may keep low income students from matriculating to college.
-To test whether FAFSA completion is one of these barriers, I utilize a natural experiment brought about by a Louisiana mandate for high school seniors to file the FAFSA upon graduation from high school.
-Variation in how much this policy affected schools demonstrates that mandatory completion increased college enrollment in the fall by about 4 percent for schools most affected by this policy.
+Barriers to accessing financial aid may keep students from matriculating to college.
+To test whether FAFSA completion is one of these barriers, I utilize a natural experiment brought about by a Louisiana mandate for seniors to file the FAFSA upon graduation from high school.
+Exploiting pre-treatment FAFSA completion rates as a treatment intensity in a dosage differences-in-differences specification, I find that students attending schools with pre-treatment FAFSA completion rates 10 percent below the mean saw a 2 percent increase in on time college enrollment in the post-policy period compared to students attending schools with the average pre-treatment FAFSA completion rate.

 Works in Progress

 Engendered Social Norms, Occupational Segregation, and Tipping Behavior within Firms

 Changing Preferences for Intermarriage

 *Preliminary drafts available upon request.